Are You Overtraining or Is It a Mental Health Issue? Answering These 3 Questions Can Help You Tell the Difference

 For shorter and less intense mental health challenges where you're just having a tough day, Wells suggests having several strategies in place that you know have worked for you.
 For example, on those days, she opts for slower fitness sessions such as yoga or a long walk.

 "When I'm having a tough mental health moment, my main focus is not letting it turn into a complete day," Wells says.
-"I do what my body wants in terms of emotional and cognitive capacity, such as staying away from workouts that will raise my heart rate, since I know that makes me feel more stressed."
+"I do what my body wants in terms of emotional and cognitive capacity," including avoiding particular workouts she knows make her feel more stressed.

 "With options like these, I've been successful at taking control of my mental health moments," she says.